bml-research/data_analysis_bml/index.md

 In this module, you will learn to distinguish and analyze different types of data.
 You will also learn to visualize data in an attractive way for reports.
 The focus will be on using the spreadsheet program Microsoft Excel and the programming language R (using the Tidyverse framework).
 The assignments can also be completed with Python, but there will be no explanation of Python on this website.

 R and Python are currently the two most used programming languages in the field.
 R is used to gain some familiarity with the possibilities of data analysis with R, but not to teach you all the ins and outs of programming.
-The assignments that are offered can be completed with Excel, R, or Python.
-You can choose which software you want to use to complete the assignment.
+The assignments that are offered should be completed with Excel and R.
 This module will conclude with an assignment that you will complete independently.

 ## CureQ